LIFEHUBBER

 liteparse is a local PDF parsing tool from LlamaIndex, positioned around fast, lightweight parsing, bounding boxes, OCR flexibility, and screenshot support for agent workflows.

 The official repository presents liteparse as a standalone local parser for PDFs, with an emphasis on practical structured extraction without cloud dependency.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
+This page is for reader reference, not an endorsement or full review.
 Project terms and usage conditions can differ, so readers should review the original materials independently.

 What it is